 So, you have heard about CBD and its supposed benefits.
 Maybe you have even begun to think about taking this product for yourself, but have noticed the dizzying array of companies and products throwing around terms like full-spectrum, broad-spectrum, and isolate.
 In the beginning, the names can be quite confusing and hard to differentiate from one another.
-We here at Eagle Moon Hemp aim to help and educate you on the differences and what advantages and disadvantages each type of extract has.
+Let us educate you on the differences and what advantages and disadvantages each type of extract has.

 Full Spectrum CBD Extract